hackle/blog-rust/raw/blog-rewrite-in-rust.md

 I've always wanted to give Rust a go, and what better time than while I also have Python and Kotlin on the plate for my day job (Nervous laughter)?

 This blog was previously written in Haskell without using a web framework.
-Make no mistake, that worked a charm, and this rewrite it doesn't take away my affection for Haskell.
-And I will most definitely be doing another rewrite in Haskell, this time with a web framework.
+Make no mistake, that worked a charm, and this rewrite doesn't take away my affection for Haskell.
+And I will most definitely be doing another rewrite in Haskell - with a web framework.

-Big caveats, I have never done systems programming in anger, and arguably rewriting a blog, as web service in nature, is not the exemplary use of Rust.
-But do note I would never consider a rewrite in C or C++, considering the comparisons made against these two fairly old systems languages.
+Big caveats, I have never done systems programming in anger; and arguably rewriting a blog, as web service in nature, is not the exemplary use of Rust.
+But do note I would never consider a rewrite in C or C++, considering the comparisons made against these two fairly classical systems languages.
 Also, it's a super simple project concerned with serving markdowns over HTML.

-It One thing that's quite clear is Rust is not like any other language I've used.
+One thing is quite clear - Rust is not like any other language I've used.
 There are moments of joy and others of frustration, especially with async and Future.

-I went in with "systems" always in mind, thinking that would be enough to prepare me for the oddness - after all, what could possibly be that different?
+I went in with "systems" always in mind, thinking that would be enough to prepare me for any oddness - after all, what could possibly be that different?
 Turns out I couldn't have been more wrong.

-A welcoming sight for a Haskell aficionado is immutability as default, and the presence of proper union types  in the form of enum.
+A welcoming sight for a Haskell aficionados is immutability as default, and the presence of proper union types  in the form of enum.
 Look here, Kotlin, Go!
 It's not that hard for a systems language, what's your excuses?

 # lifetime, wow!

-As an encouraging sign, iterators are centre-stage these days in most languages, leading to increasing popularity of declarative data-driven programming versus imperative for loops.
+Quite encouragingly, iterators are centre-stage these days in most languages, leading to increasing popularity of declarative data-driven programming versus imperative for loops.

-Consider [this](https://play.kotlinlang.org/#eyJ2ZXJzaW9uIjoiMS41LjMxIiwicGxhdGZvcm0iOiJqYXZhIiwiYXJncyI6IiIsIm5vbmVNYXJrZXJzIjp0cnVlLCJ0aGVtZSI6ImlkZWEiLCJjb2RlIjoiLyoqXG4gKiBZb3UgY2FuIGVkaXQsIHJ1biwgYW5kIHNoYXJlIHRoaXMgY29kZS4gXG4gKiBwbGF5LmtvdGxpbmxhbmcub3JnIFxuICovXG5cbmZ1biBtYWluKCkge1xuICAgIHZhbCBudW1iZXJzID0gbGlzdE9mKFwib25lXCIsIFwidHdvXCIsIFwidGhyZWVcIiwgXCJmb3VyXCIpXG4gICAgdmFsIG51bWJlcnNJdGVyYXRvciA9IG51bWJlcnMuaXRlcmF0b3IoKVxuICAgIFxuICAgIC8vIHRoaXMgcHJpbnRzIHRoZSBudW1iZXJzXG4gICAgbnVtYmVyc0l0ZXJhdG9yLmZvckVhY2goeyBwcmludGxuKGl0KSB9KVxuICAgIFxuICAgIC8vIHRoaXMgcHJpbnRzIG5vdGhpbmdcbiAgICBudW1iZXJzSXRlcmF0b3IuZm9yRWFjaCh7IHByaW50bG4oaXQpIH0pXG59In0=) example in Kotlin:
+Consider [this](https://play.kotlinlang.org/#eyJ2ZXJzaW9uIjoiMS41LjMxIiwicGxhdGZvcm0iOiJqYXZhIiwiYXJncyI6IiIsIm5vbmVNYXJrZXJzIjp0cnVlLCJ0aGVtZSI6ImlkZWEiLCJjb2RlIjoiLyoqXG4gKiBZb3UgY2FuIGVkaXQsIHJ1biwgYW5kIHNoYXJlIHRoaXMgY29kZS4gXG4gKiBwbGF5LmtvdGxpbmxhbmcub3JnIFxuICovXG5cbmZ1biBtYWluKCkge1xuICAgIHZhbCBudW1iZXJzID0gbGlzdE9mKFwib25lXCIsIFwidHdvXCIsIFwidGhyZWVcIiwgXCJmb3VyXCIpXG4gICAgdmFsIG51bWJlcnNJdGVyYXRvciA9IG51bWJlcnMuaXRlcmF0b3IoKVxuICAgIFxuICAgIC8vIHRoaXMgcHJpbnRzIHRoZSBudW1iZXJzXG4gICAgbnVtYmVyc0l0ZXJhdG9yLmZvckVhY2goeyBwcmludGxuKGl0KSB9KVxuICAgIFxuICAgIC8vIHRoaXMgcHJpbnRzIG5vdGhpbmdcbiAgICBudW1iZXJzSXRlcmF0b3IuZm9yRWFjaCh7IHByaW50bG4oaXQpIH0pXG59In0=) example in Kotlin, there is but a small nit-pick.

 ```kotlin
 fun main() {